Russia’s claim of Mariupol’s capture fuels concern for prisoners of war

 Mr Zelensky revealed in an interview published on Friday that Ukrainian helicopter pilots braved Russian anti-aircraft fire to ferry in medicine, food and water to the steel mill as well as to retrieve bodies and rescue wounded fighters.

-A “very large” number of the pilots died on the missions, he said.
+A “very large” number of the pilots died on the missions, he said, calling them “absolutely heroic”.

-“They are absolutely heroic people, who knew that it would be difficult, knew that to fly would be almost impossible,” Mr Zelensky said.

-Russia claimed that the Azov Regiment’s commander was taken from the plant in an armoured vehicle because of residents’ alleged hatred for him, but no evidence of Ukrainian antipathy toward the nationalist regiment has emerged.

 The Russian defence ministry on Saturday released video of Russian troops taking into custody Serhiy Volynskyy, the commander of the Ukrainian Navy’s 36th Special Marine Brigade, which was one of the main forces defending the steel plant.